SARDARJI222/land_mines_classification/README.md

 ## Overview

 This web application uses a Support Vector Machine (SVM) model to classify mine types based on input features such as voltage height and soil type.
 The app is built using Streamlit, a popular Python library for creating interactive web applications with minimal effort.
+ I also applied the decision tree after the data is balanced and the accuracy improved.
+Thereby i update the code accourding to new accuracy

 ## Prediction